Grumman F6F Hellcat: Postwar use

-The French Naval Aviation was equipped with F6F-5 Hellcats and used them in combat in Indochina.
+French Naval Aviation was equipped with F6F-5 Hellcats and used them in combat in Indochina.
 These were painted in Gloss Sea Blue, similar to post-World War II US Navy aircraft until about 1955, but had a modified French roundel with an image of an anchor.
 The French Air Force also used the Hellcat in Indochina from 1950 to 1952.
 The plane equipped four squadrons (including the Normandie-Niemen squadron of WWII fame) before these units transitioned to the F8F Bearcat.

-The Uruguayan Navy also used them until the early 1960s.
+The Uruguayan Navy also used F6F-5s until the early 1960s.